typescript-eslint/tslint-to-eslint-config/README.md

 When `--prettier` isn't enabled:

--   If the output configuration already doesn't enable any formatting rules, it'll have `eslint-config-prettier` enabled.
+-   If the output configuration already doesn't enable any formatting rules, it'll extend from have `eslint-config-prettier`.
 -   Otherwise, a CLI message will suggest running with `--prettier`.

 #### `tslint`